What’s the Difference Between False Light vs Defamation?

 - Truth is a defense to defamation, but not typically a solid defense to false light claims, as public disclosures of embarrassing but true information can still be considered prosecutable in lieu of false light

 Writing a cease and desist letter is an appropriate response to both false light and defamation claims!
 To preface, many lawyers who are capable of drafting cease and desist letters will charge an exorbitant amount of compensation for even responding to your questions.
 DoNotPay is a no-brainer solution!
-The Cease and Desist letter DoNotPay drafts will detail the information about the case, demand retraction, warn against future statements, and will order that the accused abides by your local state statutes.
+The cease and desist letter DoNotPay drafts will detail the information about the case, demand retraction, warn against future statements, and will request that the accused abides by your local state statutes.

 All you need to do is:

 1. Look for the Defamation Demand Letters product on DoNotPay.